rsdoiel/antenna/food.md

 date: 2024-10-22, from: Taste of Home

-<p>The CDC launched an investigation after one death and 49 illnesses were linked to E. coli from McDonald's Quarter Pounders.</p>
+<p>The CDC launched an investigation after 49 illnesses were linked to E. coli, most likely from McDonald's Quarter Pounders.</p>
 <p>The post <a href="https://www.tasteofhome.com/article/e-coli-mcdonalds-october-2024/">McDonald&#8217;s Quarter Pounders Tied to Major E. Coli Outbreak</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>